alinex/node-builder/README.md

 `-C` or `--no-colors` can be used to disable the colored output.

+### Command `create`

+Create a new package from scratch.
+This will create:

+* the directory
+* make some initial files
+* init git repository
+* setup github repository
+* add and commit everything

+The create task needs the `--password` setting to access github through the api.
+And you may specify the `--package` setting for the npm name of the package.
+The also mandatory path will be used as the github repository name, too.

+An example call will look like:

+    > bin/make create ../node-error --password xxxxxxxxx --package alinex-error

+After that you may directly start to add your code.

+### Command `push`

+### Command `pull`

+### Command `test`

+As a first test a coffeelint check will be run.
+Only if this won't have any errors the automatic tests will be run.

 ### Command: `doc`

 Generate the documentation this will create the documentation in the `doc`